ICAEW Academy Expenses Policy

 - you are transporting significant luggage, materials etc.

-Please check with your approver prior to incurring the expenditure.
+Please check with your approver prior to incurring the expenditure and always provide receipts.

 Travel by car is acceptable when it is more efficient and economical than public transport.